Arttse/sublime-text.snippets/README.md

 Where `{username}` its your name of account in OS.

 ### Automatically

+> This method allows you to automatically collect from source and install directly into `Sublime Text`.

 1. You need to install [Node.js](https://nodejs.org)
 2. Open your terminal in OS.